 - Click here for instructions on how to receive Member discounts on Art Classes, Education Programs and admision tickets.

 - Those purchasing Full-Time student tickets must produce a valid ID on arrival at the Museum or there will be an up-charge.

 - Tickets are not required for ages 3 and under.

 - Library passes that are valid for the day of admission are accepted.
 No advance reservations are required.
-You will be admitted in the next available time slot.

 - All sales are final except in the case of illness (see below).

 - Please have your tickets available either printed or on your mobile device.
 As a backup note your ticket numbers.

 - Drinking fountains are not available but vending machines for snacks and beverages are on the first floor of the Mansion.

 By purchasing or reserving a ticket, you agree

 - to abide by all Visitor Guidelines including regulations regarding photography.